EpsilonSolutions/netscaler-command-reference/docs/appfw/appfw-profile/appfw-profile.md

 <b>contentTypeAction</b>
 One or more Content-type actions.
 Available settings function as follows:
 * Block - Block connections that violate this security check.
+* Learn - Use the learning engine to generate a list of exceptions to this security check.
 * Log - Log violations of this security check.
+* Stats - Generate statistics for this security check.
 * None - Disable all actions for this security check.
 CLI users: To enable one or more actions, type "set appfw profile -contentTypeaction" followed by the actions to be enabled.
 To turn off all actions, type "set appfw profile -contentTypeaction none".
 Default value: AS_DEFAULT_CONTENT_TYPE_DISPOSITION